Incremental and Modular Context-sensitive Analysis: Related work

-\shortlong{}{ \textbf{Generic incremental computation frameworks}: Obviously, the possibility exists of using a general incrementalized execution algorithm.
+\textbf{Generic incremental computation frameworks}: Obviously, the possibility exists of using a general incrementalized execution algorithm.
 Incremental algorithms compute an updated output from a previous output and a difference on the input data, which the hope that the process is (computationally) cheaper than computing from scratch a new output for the new input.
 The approach of~\cite{ DBLP:conf/kbse/SzaboEV16 } takes advantage of an underlying incremental evaluator, IncQuery, and implements modules via the monolithic approach.
-There exist other frameworks such as self-adjusting computation~\cite{ DBLP:conf/pepm/Acar09 } which greatly simplify writing incremental algorithms, but in return it is difficult to control the costs of the additional data structures. }
+There exist other frameworks such as self-adjusting computation~\cite{ DBLP:conf/pepm/Acar09 } that provides libraries for incrementalizing non-incremental algorithms.
+Although in some cases (like \emph{tree contraction}) it can reproduce the performance of specialized incremental algorithms, experiments show that in general there is a significant overhead (between 4 and 10) over non-incremental algorithms.
+We believe that it is a promising approach but not yet ready for replace incremental algorithms designed, proved, and implemented from scratch.

 \secbeg